PEAK-Legacy/PEAK-Rules/README.txt

 1. It's designed for extensibility/pluggability from the ground up

 2. It's built without adaptation, only generic functions, and so doesn't carry as much baggage.
-(The current implementation, including all dependencies is <1400 lines of code: the size of just one of RuleDispatch's modules.)
+(The current implementation is about 1500 lines of code: the size of just one of RuleDispatch's modules.)

 While it's true that the current default rule engine doesn't support arbitrary predicates, the point is that it's *pluggable*.
 Future versions of PEAK-Rules